dashbitco/broadway/README.md

 ## Comparison to Flow

 You may also be interested in [Flow by Dashbit](https://github.com/dashbitco/flow).
 Both Broadway and Flow are built on top of GenStage.
 Flow is a more general abstraction than Broadway that focuses on data as a whole, providing features like aggregation, joins, windows, etc. Broadway focuses on events and on operational features, such as metrics, automatic acknowledgements, failure handling, and so on.
+Broadway is recommended for continuous, long-running pipelines.
+Flow works with short- and long-lived data processing.

 ## License